Hawmex/aut_ai_project/README.md

 # Defective Pump Impeller Detection Using a CNN

-This repository contains the files of my project for the Artificial Intelligence course at Tehran Polytechnic.
+This repository contains my project for the artificial intelligence course at Tehran Polytechnic.

 ## Project Description